lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 **Jelsafan0** _(03-Sep-18 04:38 PM)_

-> Can you tell me what’s going on?
+> Can you tell me what's going on?
 Maybe...

 _Iris pushes herself up from the ground._